laser/docker-stack-builder/README.md

 ## Overview

-NOTE: The image has moved to: https://registry.hub.docker.com/u/laser/stack-builder/
+You can get at the image here: https://registry.hub.docker.com/u/laser/stack-builder/

 This is a quick attempt to get Stack (wrapping GHC and Cabal) into a Docker image.

-The base image is Debian Linux.
-I would like to replace this with Alpine (or something similarly small) in the future.
+The base image is Debian Linux (Jessie).
+I would like to replace this with Alpine (or something similarly-small) in the future.

 ## Layout